aws/karpenter-provider-aws/website/content/en/preview/getting-started/_index.md

 4. `helm` - [the package manager for Kubernetes](https://helm.sh/docs/intro/install/)

 [Configure the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) with a user that has sufficient privileges to create an EKS cluster.
+Verify that the CLI can authenticate properly by running `aws sts get-caller-identity`.

 ### Environment Variables